test-kitchen/test-kitchen/docs/content/docs/reference/lifecycle-hooks.md

 * `KITCHEN_PLATFORM_NAME` - The name of the platform of the instance
 * `KITCHEN_INSTANCE_HOSTNAME` - The hostname of the instance as reported by the driver plugin

-You can also pass additional configuration for local commands:
+For local commands you can also pass additional configuration of `cwd:` to run in a folder relative to the test kitchen root and `environment:` to pass in additional variables:

 ```yaml
 lifecycle: